DIWEERAPURA/Image-Processing-CV-Projects-and-Deep-Learning-Vision-Tasks/README.md

 Transfer Learning: Applying pre-trained VGG16 for classification tasks.

 All the practicals are done using google colab and it can be seen in the uploaded PDF file.
+Download the File and get a clear understanding of how each program works comprehensively.